JanRotti/ld-aero/README.md

     Resize and Convolution: Instead of deconvolution, use simpler upsampling techniques like nearest-neighbor or bilinear interpolation, followed by regular convolution layers.
     Kernel Size Adjustments: Experiment with kernel sizes that are divisible by the stride.
 This ensures better overlap during the upsampling.
     - **Codechange**: Replaced 'ConvTransposed2d' with parameters $(4,2,1)$ with combination of 'Upsample(2)' and inplace 'Conv2d($\cdot,\cdot,3,1,1$).'

+## nn.Sequential
+1. Using nn.Sequential to wrap layers and blocks into respective blocks does not work due to a restrictive forward pass. nn.Sequential does not allow passing of multiple input arguments.
+TODO: fix problem with modules.diffusion.unet